raffg/divvy-yelp-analysis/README.md

 I used direct line Trip Duration as an input, because the more accurate method of following roads is quite a bit more advanced than the scope of this project.
 I also wanted to include weather information and went to [Weather Underground](https://www.wunderground.com/weather/api), my go-to API for weather data.
 However, they, too, have recently gone under a paywall so I downloaded the [Divvy dataset from Kaggle](https://www.kaggle.com/yingwurenjian/chicago-divvy-bicycle-sharing-data), which does include weather data, and joined the weather data into my processed data.
 I also looked at government statistics regarding [traffic flows](https://www.illinoisvehicle.com/about-us/blog/traffic-patterns-chicago/) in Chicago and added Rush Hour as a feature in my data.
 I dummified data for day-of-week, month, user type, weather events, and weather conditions.

 I used [Scikit Learn’s linear regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model as well as its [train-test-split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function, so I could measure accuracy without any bias.
 My final accuracy was 69.5%, not very good but not bad at all for an initial pass.
 And after plotting the data it is clear that a high-accuracy model would not be possible; there’s just too much noise in the data.
 Some people ride quickly from Point A to Point B, while others take their time (up to several hours!).
-In this model, I excluded trips over an hour and less than 200 meters, which helped a good deal (not least by removing those trips from Point A to Point A which really threw off the predictions!)
+In this model, I excluded trips over an hour and less than 200 meters, which helped a good deal (not least by removing those trips from Point A to Point A which really threw off the predictions!).

 ![scatter plot](images/travel%20time.png)
 - This shows predicted vs actual travel times for a given trip.
 In a perfect model, all points would lie along the orange line.